newrelic/open-install-library/docs/recipe-spec/recipe-spec.md

     os: string (enum), optional               # linux, darwin, windows
     platform: string (enum), optional         # One of [ amazon, ubuntu, debian, centos, redhat, suse ]
     platformFamily: string (enum), optional   # One of [ debian, rhel, suse, ... ]
-    platformVersion: string, optional         # "17.10"
+    platformVersion: string, optional         # "17.10".
+Supports regex expression, however the regex must be enclosed between parenthesis.
-    kernelVersion: string, optional           # version of the OS kernel (if available)
+    kernelVersion: string, optional           # version of the OS kernel (if available).
+Supports regex expression, however the regex must be enclosed between parenthesis.
-    kernelArch: string, optional              # native cpu architecture queried at runtime, as returned by `uname -m` or empty string in case of error
+    kernelArch: string, optional              # native cpu architecture queried at runtime, as returned by `uname -m` or empty string in case of error.
+Supports regex expression, however the regex must be enclosed between parenthesis.

 # keyword convention for dealing with search terms that could land someone on this instrumentation project
 # Example: